 Smolt – Young Salmon

-To begin with, after a few years feeding in the river, the your parr goes through something akin to puberty and a massive physical metamorphosis.
+To begin with, after a few years feeding in the river, the your parr goes through something akin to puberty and a physical metamorphosis.
 Secondly, this change is preparing it for the migration to sea.
-This smolt migration happens in early spring and with good river levels, the smolts can get safely to the ocean and escape the mouths of hungry predators.
+Also, this smolt migration happens in early spring and with good river levels, the smolts can get safely to the ocean and escape the mouths of hungry predators.

 There’s a remarkable chemical change which occurs.
 Guanine crystals form a layer in the skin, and the scales change to a silver colour.
 Brown trout fisherman know only too well, that there are some very big predatory trout caught during the smolt migration.